datacraft-dsc/DEPs/21/README.md

 1. The Marketplace context
 2. The Asset Provider context
-3. The Ocean Protocol Network context
+3. The Convex network context

 Each of these contexts may have a specific identifier for principals (recommended use of [DID](https://w3c-ccg.github.io/did-spec/)).